 To achieve the above basic idea, we adopted the design of a layered browser/server (B/S) architecture, including the presentation layer on the client side and the software server, data, and hardware server layers on the server side (Figure 2).
-The the workflow, the client side is majorly responsible for user interaction in setting parameters setting before submitting the optimization task and exploring data-analysis of the optimization resultsBMP roadmaps with the support of the presentation layer comprises a graphical interface for user interaction, data visualization, and front-end business logic.
-The business logic of the presentation layer for requests and receives data optimized BMP roadmaps data via the hyper-text transport protocol (HTTP) and adapts the data structure for presentation on graphical interfaces.
-The elient sidesystem takes the stakeholder group as the user unit and establishes a shared space within the group, wherein stakeholders can explore the historical optimization results of all members from various spatial and temporal perspectives (See Section 2.4).
-The result of each optimization task usually comprises a set of optimal solutions under multiple objectives, which can be plotted as points (i.e., Pareto front).
-Stakeholders can explore Pareto fronts optimized by all group members and mark their preferred roadmaps as candidates for further discussion.
-The unanimous roadmap(s) can be found if a consensus can be reached, and the iterate workflow ends.
-Otherwise, stakeholders will propose new investment planparameters based on current resultsthe parameters are adjusted by stakeholders in the next iteration.
+The presentation layer comprises a graphical interface for user interaction, data visualization, and front-end business logic for requesting and receiving data via the hyper-text transport protocol (HTTP) and adapting the data structure for presentation on graphical interfaces.
+The client side takes the stakeholder group as the user unit and establishes a shared space within the group, wherein stakeholders can explore the historical optimization results of all members.

-Figure 2 Overall architecture design of the watershed planning system the hardware server.
-The The software server layer comprises three components.
-Bback-end business logic is the key component that handles all user-, data-, and optimization-related matters by interacting with other components or layers, including data querying, optimization task submission, and data parsing.
-The BMP roadmap optimization suite is the core component that encapsulates models and tools of the roadmap optimization method, including watershed data processing tools, watershed models, and optimization tools, into as several interfaces to be loosely coupled connect-with the business logic component (Section 2.3).
+Figure 2 Overall architecture of the watershed planning system

+Server side refers to all programs and data that run on the hardware server.
+The software server layer comprises three components.
+Back-end business logic is the key component that handles all user-, data-, and optimization-related matters by interacting with other components or layers, including data querying, optimization task submission, and data parsing.
+The optimization suite is the core component that encapsulates the roadmap optimization method, including watershed data processing tools, watershed models, and optimization tools, into several interfaces to connect with the business logic component.
 HTTP server is the communication component responsible for communication between the server and client sides and within the server side.
-For the data layer, except for the simple file system, the system designsutilizes relational and non-relational databases to manage structured business data (e.g., stakeholder information and optimization records) and spatiotemporal data (e.g., geospatial and time series data), respectively.
+For the data layer, the system utilizes relational and non-relational databases to manage structured business (e.g., stakeholder information and optimization records) and spatiotemporal data (e.g., geospatial and time series data), respectively.
 Additionally, some optimization result files are written directly to the file system.
-For the hardware server layer, the system can either-deployrun on a single server or completely use the parallel computing capabilities of a local high-performance computing (HPC) or a cloud-based HPC cluster with elastic scaling capabilities to accelerate optimization tool execution.
+For the hardware server layer, the system can either run on a single server or completely use the parallel computing capabilities of a local high-performance computing (HPC) or a cloud-based HPC cluster with elastic scaling capabilities to accelerate optimization tool execution.

-Server side The server side is majorly responsible for receiving and executing the submitted optimization task from the front end, and parsing, formatting, and sending back the optimization results. refers to all programs and data that run on analysis of the optimization results.
+The iterative participatory workflow of non-expert stakeholders in determining roadmaps requires cooperation between the client and the server (Figure 2).
+In the workflow, the client side is majorly responsible for user interaction in the parameter setting before optimization and exploratory data analysis of the optimization results.
 The server side is majorly responsible for receiving and executing the submitted optimization task from the front end and parsing and formatting the optimization results.
 The result of each optimization task usually comprises a set of optimal solutions under multiple objectives, which can be plotted as points (i.e., Pareto front).
 Stakeholders can explore Pareto fronts optimized by all group members and mark their preferred roadmaps as candidates for further discussion.
 A unanimous roadmap(s) is found if a consensus can be reached, and the workflow ends.
-Otherwise, the parameters are adjusted by stakeholders in the next iteration.-
+Otherwise, the parameters are adjusted by stakeholders in the next iteration.